dokku/semver-generator/README.md

-# semver
+# semver-generator

-A golang binary to produce a semver-bumped version
+Github Action and golang binary for generating a semver version

 ## Requirements